-The first step involves the City and County of San Francisco, the airport's owners who are legally responsible for the runway noise and its effect on residents.
+It's a requirement of the City and County of San Francisco, the airport's owners who are legally responsible for the airport's ground noise and its effect on residents.

 No lawyer can appear in court to berate or accuse you, like you see on TV.

 The person representing the defense (the City and County of San Francisco) can not be a lawyer.

 Only the judge can ask you questions during your testimony, not the kind of questions you see on TV that are intended to pin you down.
 The few judges we've observed so far have listened attentively and respectfully, putting no pressure on either the plaintiff or defendant.
 The questions asked (if any) are simple.

-- speak for one minute if you wish
+- speak for 30 seconds if you wish

 - call the small claims department to try to get an interpreter if you feel